gklrajan/relayTradingBot/README.md

 - Use a dedicated Gmail account with 2FA enabled.
 - Restrict Telegram bot permissions to your chat only.

 **Disclaimer: relayTradingBot is provided "as-is" for reference purposes only.
+The repository is not being maintained anymore; last update was on 5th April 2025.
 Use it at your own risk.
 The author assumes no responsibility for any financial losses, system failures, misconfigurations, or other issues arising from the use of this tool.
 Users are encouraged to thoroughly review and test the code before deploying it in a live environment.**

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.